manuelrubio/aramappings/README.md

 observations and variables.
-In particular, high-dimensional numerical data observations are represented as points (or other visual markers) on a two- or three-dimensional space, while data variables are represented through axis vectors, and optionally line axes, similar to those in a Cartesian coordinate system.
+In particular, high-dimensional numerical data observations are represented as points (or other visual markers) on a two- or three-dimensional space, while data variables are represented through axis vectors, and optionally labeled line axes, similar to those in a Cartesian coordinate system.

-With ARA, users create desired visualization by specifying a set of axis vectors interactively (as in SC), where each vector is associated with a data variable.
-These axis vectors indicate the directions in which the values of their associated variables increase within the plot.
-Additionally, the high-dimensional observations are mapped (in an optimal sense) onto the plot in order to allow users to estimate variable values by visually projecting these points onto the labeled axes, as in Biplots.
+With ARA, users create desired visualizations by selecting specific sets of axis vectors interactively (as in SC), where each vector is associated with a data variable.
+These axis vectors indicate the directions in which the values of their associated variables generally increase within the plot.
+Additionally, the high-dimensional observations are mapped onto the plot (in an optimal sense) in order to allow users to estimate variable values by visually projecting these points onto the labeled axes, as in Biplots.

 <div class="figure" style="text-align: center">